RTEMS/rtems-docs/c-user/region/directives.rst

     This parameter is the region identifier.

 ``the_info``
-    This parameter is the pointer to a Heap_Information_block object.
+    This parameter is the pointer to a :c:type:`Heap_Information_block` object.
     When the directive call is successful, the free information of the region will be stored in this object.

 .. rubric:: DESCRIPTION: